November 11, 2025 (4mo ago) — last updated February 24, 2026 (20d ago)

 Why Generic Advice Fails

 Telling someone to “just change” or “think positive” skips the most important step: understanding yourself.
-Sustainable change begins with self-knowledge—knowing your strengths, your challenges, and what gives you energy.
+Sustainable change begins with self-knowledge—knowing your strengths, challenges, and what gives you energy.

 • Your natural strengths and talents.